This is the multi-page printable view of this section. Click here to print.

 • --listPermissions - Lists all the valid permission names.

 This command is not intended for automation of user management tasks on a running Stroom instance that you can authenticate with.
-It is only intended for cases where you cannot authenticate with Stroom, i.e. when setting up a new Stroom with a 3rd party IDP or when scripting the creation of a test environment.
+It is only intended for cases where you cannot authenticate with Stroom, i.e. when setting up a new Stroom or when scripting the creation of a test environment.
 If you want to automate actions that can be performed in the UI then you can make use of the REST API that is described at /stroom/noauth/swagger-ui.

 The following is an example command to create a new stroom user jbloggs, create a group called Administrators with the Administrator application permission and then add jbloggs to the Administrators group.
 This is a typical command to bootstrap a stroom instance with one admin user so they can login to stroom with full privileges to manage other users from within the application.